gurmeetsingh-IT/osticket-prereqs-install/README.md

 <h2>List of Prerequisites</h2>

-- Setup a Virtual Machine in Azure
+- Set up a virtual computer in Microsoft Azure.
-- Install the osTicket Requirements
+- Installed the software and tools needed to run the help desk system.
-- Install osTicket itself
+- Installed and configured the osTicket help desk application.
-- Do the after-installation configuration of osTicket
+- Completed the initial setup and configuration to prepare the help desk system for use.
-- Explore osTicket as a Help Desk Professional (Create, Interact, and close Tickets
+- Practiced using the help desk system by creating, managing, updating, and closing support tickets.

 <h2>Installation Steps</h2>